mukeshmk/saavn-dl/README.md

 # saavn-dl

-A clean modern frontend for downloading songs from JioSaavn.
+A modern JioSaavn downloader and search client with ffmpeg-powered metadata embedding.

 Built with React, Vite and TypeScript.
 Designed with a premium glassmorphism-inspired UI.